 A degree, postgraduate diploma or MSc in actuarial science may give exemption from core technical subjects and allow qualification in a shorter time.
 It is also possible to get exemptions having studied a numerical degree such as mathematics or economics, provided modules include some focus on statistics and probability.
-The Directory of Actuarial Employers has a list of companies that may offer sponsorship for postgraduate study.
+The Directory of Actuarial Employers has a list of companies (available to its members) that may offer sponsorship for postgraduate study.

-You will need to have:
+You'll need to have:

 Most trainees begin their careers in the financial services industry, particularly in the traditional employment areas of insurance and pensions.

 Career opportunities vary depending on the type and size of employer.
-Research companies listed in the Directory of Actuarial Employers in order to gain a full understanding of the type of work involved in each area.
+Research companies listed in the Directory of Actuarial Employers to gain a full understanding of the type of work involved in each area.

 The Government Actuary's Department (GAD) is an independent actuarial consultancy working within government.
 Their work includes advising public sector organisations in the UK and internationally on insurance-related issues, principally the regulation and supervision of insurance companies.

 Look for job vacancies at: